HCL-TECH-SOFTWARE/digital-experience/docs/overview/index.md

 # Product Overview

-HCL DX is the trusted solution for an enterprise's digital experience at the intersection of processes, content and applications, built Cloud Native serving your customers, employees and partners.
+HCL Digital Experience (DX) is the trusted solution for an enterprise's digital experience at the intersection of processes, content, and applications.
 HCL DX is architected to build more than just websites.
-Deliver the functionality and stability your users need and expect.
+It is built Cloud Native to serve your customers, employees, and partners and to deliver the functionality and stability that they need and expect.

 You can customize HCL DX to meet the needs of your organization, users, and user groups.
 You can adapt the look and feel of the site to fit the standards of your organization and to customize page content for users and groups in accordance with business rules and user profiles.
-Users, such as business partners, customers, or employees, can further customize their own views of the sites you build, if you let them.
+Users, such as business partners, customers, or employees, can further customize their own views of the sites, as permitted.
 Users can add applications to pages and arrange them as they want.
-By aggregating portlets in one place and giving users the power to customize their own desktops, the HCL DX gives users a means for doing business efficiently and with high satisfaction.
+By aggregating portlets in one place and giving users the power to customize their own desktops, HCL DX gives users a means for doing business efficiently and with high satisfaction.

 ## For Practitioners